RedisLabs/redislabs-docs/content/rs/installing-upgrading/upgrading.md

 upgrading the nodes, make sure that you refresh the browser before trying to work with the UI again.

-## Upgrading a database
+## Upgrade a database

-Some RS upgrades add support for new Redis versions.
-In these cases, Redis Labs recommends that you upgrade the databases to the new Redis version, although this is not mandatory because RS upgrades are backward compatible.
-RS also supports a mix of Redis database versions.
+Some upgrades add support for new Redis versions.
+In these cases, Redis Labs recommends that you upgrade the databases to the new Redis version, although this is not mandatory because upgrades are backward compatible.
+Redis Software also supports a mix of Redis database versions.

-RS always supports two Redis versions.
+Redis Software always supports two Redis versions.
 By default, new Redis databases are created with the latest version, and existing databases get upgraded to the latest version according to the instructions detailed below.
-If you would like to change the default Redis version to the previous version supported, you should use the `tune cluster default_redis_version` command in the rladmin CLI and set it to the previous Redis version supported.
+If you would like to change the default Redis version to the previous version supported, you should use the `tune cluster default_redis_version` command in the `rladmin` CLI and set it to the previous Redis version supported.

-To check whether your Redis database versions match the latest Redis version supported by RS:
+To check whether your Redis database versions match the latest supported Redis
+version:

 - In the [rladmin CLI]({{< relref "/rs/references/rladmin.md" >}}),
     run the `status` command.